WICG/file-system-access/SuggestedNameAndDir.md

 - `home`: The user's Home directory.
 - `music`: Directory where audio files would typically be stored.
 - `pictures`: Directory where photos and other still images would typically be stored.
-- `videos`: Directory where videos would typically be stored.
+- `videos`: Directory where videos/movies would typically be stored.

 ### Distinguishing the "purpose" of different file picker invocations.